 1) I am an admin of (or have a role on) the Facebook page

 You can still use the plugin to display content from any Facebook page(s) that you have a role on (Administrator, Editor, Moderator, Advertiser, or Analyst).
-If you have a role on the Facebook page then you can connect your account by using the “Connect a Facebook account” button on the plugin settings page and then display your feed.
+If you have a role on the Facebook page then you can connect your account by adding a New Source during feed creation, or in the plugin’s Settings page.

 For further help on reconnecting your Facebook page, or if you have tried reconnecting your account and are receiving a PPCA Error (Public Page Content Access), then please refer to this article.